mrusme/kiwi/README.md

 As soon as the device has booted it should be connected to the WiFi.
 If it isn't you probably screwed up `NERVES_NETWORK_KEY_MGMT`, `NERVES_NETWORK_SSID` and/or `NERVES_NETWORK_PSK` and need to re-run the installation with correct values.
 Sorry.

 Check your WiFi access point's web-interface to find out the IP address that was assigned to your Keybow.
-As soon as you found the IP you can start configuring the device via it's API.
+As soon as you found the IP you can start configuring the device via its API.

-### API
+## API

 The Kiwi API is accessible via `http://10.10.10.10:8080/` (where `10.10.10.10` is the IP address of the Keybow in your WiFi).

 #### Endpoint: Settings

-The Kiwi API provides a `/settings` endpoint for configuring each individual key of the device.
+The Kiwi API provides a `/settings` endpoint for configuring each individual key.

 ##### **POST** `/settings/:key`